hulloitskai/api/README.md

 Since `v2.0.0`, my API is primarily accessed over [GraphQL](https://graphql.org/).

-For example, you can get the name of the song track I'm listening to right now with the following `curl` query:
+For example, you can get the name of the song I'm listening to right now with the following `curl` query:

 ```bash
 curl \